Publications and Submissions

 The annual peer-reviewed journal, MUSICultures (formerly the Canadian Journal for Traditional Music / La Revue de musique folklorique canadienne, 1996-2009; formerly the Canadian Folk Music Journal 1988-1996), includes scholarly articles pertaining to Canadian, global, and transnational musics.

 In addition to our publications, the CSTM manages an archive of journals, programmes, recordings, books, and pamphlets pertaining to traditional music in Canada.
 The archive may be accessed at the Music Library of the University of Calgary.

-A one year’s subscription to both MUSICultures and Canadian Folk Music is included with membership to CSTM.
+A one year’s subscription to both MUSICultures and archival access to Canadian Folk Music is included with membership to CSTM.

 The Journal is available to all CSTM members here.
 Non-members may access all issues beyond the last three years.
 Back issues will continue to be added until a complete run of the journal is available.

 The Journal publishes original articles in English and French on a wide range of topics in ethnomusicology, traditional music research, and popular music studies.
 The Journal welcomes articles on music in Canadian contexts as well as music in global and transnational contexts.
 The Journal also publishes reviews of books, and sound and visual recordings.
 Please contact the Editor about submitting reviews.